Access Manager Datasheet

 Attributes available for condition matching |

-Access Manager rules have matching criteria and corresponding authorization applied as a result for the matching session.
-Following are the available attributes that can be included as a part of matching criteria:
+Access Manager rules use matching criteria and corresponding authorization applied as a result of the matching session.
+Following are the available attributes that can be included as part of matching criteria:

 |